phisn/algebraic-server-reconciliation/docs/main.typ

   = & p^c_(t + 1, t^r_c - 1)
 $

-Therefore we can reach any prediction $p^c_(t + d,t^r_c)$ over time.
+Therefore, we can reach any prediction $p^c_(t + d,t^r_c)$ over time.
 We call this reconciliation method algebraic server reconciliation.

 ==== Example of Abelian Server Reconciliation

-To demonstrate algebraic server reconciliation in practice, we must first establish the Abelian group structure for our movement game.
+To demonstrate algebraic server reconciliation in practice, we must first establish the abelian group structure for our movement game.
 Unlike previous examples that focused on state progression and prediction, this example requires defining the algebraic operations that enable direct correction computation without re-simulation.

-We define an Abelian group for our movement game using component-wise vector addition as the group operation.
+We define an abelian group for our movement game using component-wise vector addition as the group operation.
 The identity element is the zero vector, and inverse elements are obtained through component-wise negation:

 $
 f^"find" ("id", s) & = cases(